American Heart Association Training Center

 Conclusion

-CPR certification is important for more than just emergency workers.
-In many jobs, it’s not only useful, it’s often required.
+CPR training is important for more than just emergency workers.
+In many jobs, it’s not only useful but often required.
 Even in everyday situations, being prepared can make a big difference.

 This entry was posted in CPR, Learn CPR, Lifesaving Skills, Mastering CPR.
 Bookmark the permalink.